KARD (TV): Subchannels

-In March 2009, KARD and KTVE informed the Federal Communications Commission that they needed to end analog operations sooner than June 12, 2009 (the earliest they could do so is April 16).
+In March 2009, KARD and KTVE informed the Federal Communications Commission (FCC) that they needed to end analog operations sooner than June 12, 2009 (the earliest they could do so is April 16).
 KARD stated that a transmitter tube failed, bringing power down to 50%; KTVE claimed that its power was at 40%.
 Used parts were deemed unreliable, and staffers had to travel 50 mi to the transmitter from the studio; two to three visits per week were required to monitor the analog facilities, according to Nexstar.
 The FCC denied the request based on the fact that they are the last two analog channels in the market.

 Analog-to-digital conversion

 KARD shut down its analog signal, over UHF channel 14, on April 16, 2009.
 The station's digital signal remained on its pre-transition UHF channel 36, using virtual channel 14.